vignan8279/Find-the-fund/README.md

 # Find-the-fund
-Predicting whether a company should be funded or not.
+Predicting whether a company should be funded or not with machine learning.